-Example Project Draft CCWG Conclusion 1 A coalition of organizations working on remote participation tools and content receive a long-term grant to support localization efforts for local languages not covered under the existing ICANN's framework.
+Example F Project Draft CCWG Conclusion 34 1 A coalition of organizations working on remote participation tools and content receive a long-term grant to support localization efforts for local languages not covered under the existing ICANN's framework.
 This encourages local and national conversations that feed into the regional and global processes.
-(As an example of potential impact/benefit of this project: 45 leaders from more diverse backgrounds and expertise feel empowered to participate.)
-The CCWG considers this type of project consistent with ICANN's mission as it enables participation in ICANN's MSM of communities that are not served by existing participation tools.
-2 A reputable organization receives a grant to design, implement and cover the cost of business development targeted to ccTLDs and gTLDs administrators in developing countries to improve their management and operations.
-(As an example of potential impact/benefit of this project: The entity The CCWG considers this type of project consistent with ICANN's mission as it can be considered in service of the mission, promoting stability and resiliency, but does not consider it a priority for fund allocation.
-There should not be discrimination of gTLDs over ccTLDs Both should qualify.
-No single organization should be identified or given preference.
+(As an example of potential impact/benefit of this project: 45 leaders from more The CCWG considers this type of project consistent with ICANN's mission as it enables participation in ICANN's MSM of communities that are not served by existing participation tools.